National Statistic: Yes

 The User guide to mortality statistics provides detailed information on the processing and quality of mortality data for England and Wales.
 Internal consistency checks are conducted to eliminate any errors made during the recording of deaths, and to ensure the annual dataset is complete.
 Any concerns relating to cause of death are referred to a medical advisor or medical epidemiologist.
 For further information on mortality statistics in Scotland, please visit the National Records of Scotland website, and for Northern Ireland, the Northern Ireland Statistics and Research Agency website.

-In the compilation of these statistics, the ONS itself independently determines the focus, content, commentary, illustration and interpretation of these measures presented in bulletins.
+In the compilation of these statistics, the Office for National Statistics (ONS) independently determines the focus, content, commentary, illustration, and interpretation of these measures presented in bulletins.
 We provide early access for quality assurance to a small number of people working in other government bodies.
 This is to acknowledge use of mortality data we do not own, in the case of Scotland and Northern Ireland, and for general comment on the plausibility of our findings.Nôl i'r tabl cynnwys

 How we collect the data, main data sources and accuracy